zhang-hua/cortana-intelligence-interactive-voice-response-bot/Technical Deployment Guide/README.md

 > You can also deploy from the command line using [WebDeploy][19]

 # Automated ARM Deployment
+*If you want to quickly deploy this solution without touching any code you should use the automated [Cortana Intelligence Quick Start portal][30].*

 To automatically create, configure, and deploy all Azure resources at once, run the following commands in PowerShell (or use your favorite ARM deployment tool):
 > You will be prompted for **three** configuration parameters.
 See the [Bot Registration Guide][REL1] and the [LUIS Programmatic-Key Guide][REL3] if you need help finding these values.
 ```PowerShell